LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_proxmox.md

 <a href="/images/EP3_proxmox/p16.png" class="image-expand">
     <img src="/images/EP3_proxmox/p16.png" alt="Description of your image">
 </a>
 You have now succesfully installed Proxmox for server and container virtualization!
-Please move to EP 3 of the homelab series where we will cover setting up a complete enterprise grade network that will help you gain the hands on experience required to work in the IT field or with a MSP.
+Please move to EP 5 where we will cover setting up a your first virtual machine.
 <a href="/images/EP3_proxmox/p17.png" class="image-expand">
     <img src="/images/EP3_proxmox/p17.png" alt="Description of your image">
 </a>